All Episodes

 We're making a lot of our own phone calls.

-Uh we're doing a lot of the work that I that I thought journalism, you know, so-called journalists would be doing.
+We're doing a lot of the work that I thought journalism, you know, so-called journalists would be doing.

 We'll never get credit for it, Frank.

-I'm just telling you right now that they have they live in an alternative universe where they still believe and hope and pray that Donald Trump colluded with the Russians before the election.
+I'm just telling you right now, they live in an alternative universe where they still believe and hope and pray that Donald Trump colluded with the Russians before the election.

 That narrative, they don't even discuss it anymore.